Employees will have claims every year, and some of those claims will be large.

 Business owners want to provide their employees with health care coverage but the cost of that coverage is high and climbing.

 Premiums from traditional insurers are volatile and unpredictable.
 Employers have little influence over rising costs.

-To take control over these climbing costs, business owners are forming their own Private Insurance Company™.
-A Private Insurance Company provides coverage exclusively to its owner and affiliated entities..
+To take control over these climbing costs, business owners are using private insurance.
+Private insurance provides coverage exclusively to its participants and affiliated entities.